 - Stir in the rice vinegar and a pinch of salt.
 Taste/adjust seasoning.

 Easy, right?!
 Fresh cilantro is a perfect garnish for this soup.
-A squeeze of lime also adds nice zest.
+A squeeze of lime also adds nice freshness.

 What's so cool about black lentils?

 For starters, they're gorgeous.
 I love the rich color of black lentils, which I fully admit is dulled a bit in this particular recipe.
 The combination of red curry paste and coconut milk mixes with the black lentils to create a sort of tomato-y colored broth that coats the lentils.